isabella232/SC_StefanGodoroja/Part 2/For Instructor/script.md

 ```

 If Stripe doesn't complain about anything, then we can create a web request using NSMutableURLRequest.
 Few things to notice here.
 First, update
 ipAddress constant value.
-Second, we unwrap stripeToken, totalAmount and totalDescription values, if something is not setup, payment can't be
+It should match your computer IP address.
+Second, we unwrap stripeToken, totalAmount and totalDescription values, if something is not setup, payment can't be finalized.
-finalized.
 The body constant represent a dictionary which will be transformed into json data.
-The Stripe method which is called on backend to
-perform the charge, requires 4 values: Stripe token, amount, description and currency code.
-The last one I've hardcoded on the backend, but the
-first 3 are packed in the body dictionary.
+The Stripe method which is called on backend to perform the charge, requires 4 values: Stripe token, amount, description and currency code.
+The last one I've hardcoded on the backend, but the first 3 are packed in the body dictionary.
 Special attention to the amount's value, it's measured in cents.

 ```